 They have been known for being some of the best extreme distance runners in the world, running distances up to 100 miles long.
 They are also known for being one of the most isolated tribes in North America.

 What is Pinole

 Pinole is a traditional food of the Tarahumara tribe.
-It is a nutritious mix of water and cornmeal with added chia seeds, agave, dates and cinnamon.
-Pinole is a great source of complex carbohydrates, fats and proteins which provide sustained energy for endurance activities, especially for running.
+It is a nutritious mix of water and cornmeal with added chia seeds, agave, dates, and cinnamon.
+Pinole is a great source of complex carbohydrates, fats, and proteins that provide sustained energy for endurance activities, especially running.

 You run only as good as you eat

 If you want to run a long-distance, food is one of the few most important things.
 It’s not just about eating anything and everything – it needs to be nutritious so that your body has what it needs for sustained performance.

 Eating prior running

 Fueling yourself before the run is crucial.
 If you eat food with high levels of fat, fiber, and protein, your risk cramps and tiredness as your body will struggle with digestion instead of properly fueling your running muscles.
 Therefore avoid cheese, red meat, high fiber vegetables and fruits (beans, broccoli, apples, pears), or any caffeine prior to your run.

 Instead, look for easy-to-digest snacks that contain quick fuel in the form of carbohydrates before running.
 I personally prefer bananas, toasts with butter, or a simple and extremely nutritious smoothie (check this Spirulina-based green smoothie recipe).